The ULTIMATE Bruges One-Day Itinerary For First Timers

 Stop 2 – Wander through the Market Square

-Market Square is the most popular tourist attraction in Bruges.
-It’s most famous for its multi-colored Gothic buildings which resemble a scene out of a traditional Disney princess movie.
+Market Square is the most popular tourist attraction in Bruges and for good reason.
+It’s most famous for its multi-coloured Gothic buildings, which resemble a scene out of a traditional Disney princess movie (which is a photographer’s dream).

 Stop 3 – Climb up the Belfry Tower (Belfry of Bruges)

-The Belfry Tower is located at the heart of the city square.
+The Belfry Tower is located at the heart of the city square and has to be one of the best photo spots in Bruges.
 It graces the Bruges skyline, making it visible virtually anywhere in the city.

-This is one of the best places to visit in Bruges so whatever you do, do not skip this off your Bruges one-day itinerary.
+This is one of the best places to visit in Bruges, so whatever you do, make sure you visit this spot during your 24 hours in Bruges.

 Stop 4 – Explore Burg Square

 Here you will find the Basilica of the Holy Blood.
-This church dates back to the 12th century and houses a relic of the Holy Blood.
+This church dates back to the 12th century and houses one of the city’s most famous relics, the Holy Blood.
+This is believed to be a fragment of the blood of Jesus Christ.
+Inside, you can admire not just the relic, but also the Basilica’s beautiful, ornate interior.

 Stop 5 – Walk through the cobbled streets to Sint Anne’s Quarter